-The Education Specialist Internship Program offers and intern credential for those qualified to become the teacher of record in a mild/moderate special education class.
-Candidates who are interns take all the core courses for the Mild-Moderate Education Specialist Preliminary Credential, as well as SPED 459, a 3 semester hour course, for each semester and term they are teaching as an intern until they enter SPED 409.
-Interns may do their student teaching course (SPED 409) in their intern classroom and would register for SPED 409 rather that SPED 459 during their student teaching semester/term.
-The internship credential is a maximum two-year credential that is Interns may utilize the intern district specific. credential for up to two years if need be, but may also use it for shorter time periods as well.
-Entry into the internship program is contingent upon good standing in the credential program, and ongoing participation is subject to continuous progress throughout the internship.
+The Education Specialist Internship Program offers an intern credential for those qualified to become the teacher of record in a mild/moderate special education class.
+Candidates who are interns take all the core courses for the Mild-Moderate Education Specialist Preliminary Credential, as well as SPED 459, a 3 to 4 semester hour course, for each semester and term they are interns.
+Interns may complete SPED 409 in their intern classroom.
+The internship credential is a two-year program that is district specific.
+Entry into the internship program is contingent upon good standing in the credential program as indicated in the pre-internship program.
+Potential interns must demonstrate proficiency in a practicum setting.